morrownr/USB-WiFi/The_Short_List.md

 5 GHZ: Alfa AWUS036ACHM (very long range), Alfa AWUS036ACM, Panda PAU09

-2.4 GHz only: Alfa AWUS036NHA, Alfa AWUS036NEH
+2.4 GHz only: Alfa AWUS036NHA, Alfa AWUS036NEH, Panda PAU08

 - If you are looking for a portable adapter to take on the road (managed (client) mode)